At War with Reality: Reception

-Upon release, At War with Reality received universal acclaim.
+Upon release, At War with Reality was received positively by critics.
+On review aggregator Metacritic, the album received an average score of 77 out of 100 based on 7 reviews, indicating "generally favorable reviews".
 Ray Van Horn Jr. of Blabbermouth.net rated the album eight-and-a-half stars out of ten, and called it "probably the most anticipated metal album" of 2014.
 He finished his review by saying that, "At the Gates make mincemeat out of this album and efficiently plot most of their songs to wrap in far less time than their acolytes.
 The average song on At War with Reality clocks in between two-and-a-half and four minutes, yet all feel like far more has transcended.
 That's something special.
 Inadvertently and unfairly credited for the ascension of metalcore, At the Gates releases a demonstrative comeback album that's simply metal, forget the 'core-rellations."

-At War with Reality was At the Gates' first album to chart in multiple countries.
+At War with Reality was at the Gates' first album to chart in multiple countries.
 It peaked at number three on the Swedish chart Sverigetopplistan and reached number 53 on the US Billboard 200.